Royal Rumble (2004): Storylines

-The secondary rivalry heading into the event from the Raw brand was between Evolution (Ric Flair and Batista) and Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) over the World Tag Team Championship.
+The secondary rivalry heading into the event from the Raw brand was between Evolution (Ric Flair and Batista) and The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) over the World Tag Team Championship.
 At Armageddon, Flair and Batista defeated Dudley Boyz in a Tag Team Turmoil match to win the World Tag Team Championship.
-On the December 29 episode of Raw, Flair served as the special referee during a match pitting Dudley Boyz against two enhancement talents.
+On the December 29 episode of Raw, Flair served as the special guest referee during a match pitting Dudley Boyz against two enhancement talents.
 Flair awarded the victory to enhancement talents by disqualifying Dudley Boyz.
 Batista then came out and attacked Dudley Boyz from behind.
 On the January 5 episode of Raw, Flair and Batista defeated Dudley Boyz to retain the World Tag Team Championship.
 The next week on Raw, Batista defeated D-Von in a one-on-one match.
 After the match, Flair tossed a table into the ring and Batista set it up but Bubba Ray entered the ring and chased Flair and Batista.
 On the January 19 episode of Raw, Evolution member Randy Orton defeated The Hurricane in a match.
 After the match, Flair and Batista came out to congratulate Orton.
 Hurricane's tag team partner Rosey came out to check on him but was attacked by Batista.
 It led to Dudley Boyz coming out to deliver a 3-D on Flair through the table but Jonathan Coachman ran down to stop them and was hit with a 3D through the table by Dudley Boyz.
-This led to a Tables match between Dudley Boyz and Evolution for the World Tag Team Championship at Royal Rumble.
+This led to a tables match between Dudley Boyz and Evolution for the World Tag Team Championship at Royal Rumble.

-Another secondary rivalry heading into the event from the SmackDown! brand was between Rey Mysterio Jr. and Jamie Noble over the WWE Cruiserweight Championship.
+Another secondary rivalry heading into the event from the SmackDown! brand was between Rey Mysterio and Jamie Noble over the WWE Cruiserweight Championship.
 On the January 1 episode of SmackDown!, Mysterio defeated Tajiri to win the Cruiserweight Championship.
 The following week, Tajiri and Noble were scheduled to have a number one contender's match for the Cruiserweight Championship, but Noble was not present on the show.
 As a result, Paul Heyman ordered Noble's manager Nidia to replace Noble in the match.
 Tajiri easily defeated Nidia.
 After the match, Tajiri tried to assault Nidia, but Mysterio rescued her.
 This prompted Noble to come out and attack Mysterio as he thought that Mysterio was trying to harm Nidia.
 On the January 15 episode of SmackDown!, Noble defeated Tajiri to become the number one contender for the Cruiserweight Championship at Royal Rumble.

 Event

 Pre-show

-Before the event aired live on pay-per-view (PPV), Victoria defeated Molly Holly by pinning her after a Gory Neckbreaker, which Victoria calls Widow's Peak.
+Before the event aired live on pay-per-view, Victoria defeated Molly Holly by pinning her after a Gory Neckbreaker, which Victoria calls Widow's Peak.
 The match aired live on Heat.